Statistics, Cybersecurity [Year 2024 - 25]

 of cryptographic algorithms and the importance of these skills in cybersecurity.

-hints and resources:
+Hints and resources:

 Function CaesarShift(input As String, shift As Integer) As String